murlipatel1/springboot_employeedepartmentmanagement/README.md

 ## Database Configuration

-The application is configured to use an in-memory H2 database by default.
-You can modify the database settings in the `application.properties` file if needed.
+The application is configured to MySql database.
+You have to modify the database settings in the `application.properties` file.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and use it according to your needs.